The Undergraduate Catalog

 Course or Term Withdrawal Refund Rule

 It is to the financial advantage of students withdrawing, dropping to part-time status, or dropping to a lower block of credit hours to do so as early as possible in the term.
 Refunds for tuition and fees (excluding room and board charges that are determined by contractual agreement) will be considered during the twenty (20) class day refund period in fall and spring and the five (5) day refund period during summer.
-No refunds will be considered after the published “last day for partial refund”.”
+No refunds will be considered after the published “last day for partial refund”.
+Students who received federal or state financial aid to assist with their bills will not receive a refund of tuition until after the required return of Title IV, return of unearned tuition assistance (TA) funds, or state grant calculations have been performed.

 The university operates on the semester system.
 The fall and spring semesters are each approximately fourteen weeks in length plus one week for exams at the close of each semester.
 The summer session is offered in two formats: two five-week terms and one eleven-week session.
 Credit hours to be earned in each course are noted for each course listed.